Aude Moreau. The Political Nightfall

 Curator: Louise Déry

-The Galerie de l'UQAM presents The Political Nightfall, the first major solo show of artist Aude Moreau.
+After its great success at the Galerie de l’UQAM in spring 2015, Aude Moreau.
+The Political Nightfall, the first major solo show of the artist, begins a tour that will bring her to Paris, Luxembourg and Toronto.
 This exhibition features a body of work developed by the artist over the last 7 years, with night-time panoramas of cities such as New York, Los Angeles, Montreal and Toronto.
-Curated by Louise Déry, The Political Nightfall is produced by the Galerie de l'UQAM in partnership with the Canadian Cultural Centre in Paris, Casino Luxembourg in Luxembourg and The Power Plant in Toronto, institutions where it will be shown.
+Curated by Louise Déry, The Political Nightfall is produced by the Galerie de l’UQAM in partnership with the Canadian Cultural Centre in Paris, Casino Luxembourg in Luxembourg and The Power Plant in Toronto.

 The photographic, film and sound works of Aude Moreau cast a hitherto unexampled light on the North American city, with its modernist grid, its towers soaring to breathtaking heights, its illuminated logos speaking the language of the multinationals, its solids that box us in, its voids that provide an exit.
 Because the artist embeds film in architecture, writing in glass, politics in economics, transparency in opacity, indeed the private in the public, she deflects and refashions the iconography of these often stereotypical urban images, whose future shows no way around the gathering political darkness.